jrawbits/VisionEval-Wiki-JR/Review-Team-Charter.md

-# VisionEval Review Team Charter and Testing and Acceptance Process

 ## Mission and Overview of VisionEval
 The VisionEval Open Source project houses a common code base for a family of strategic planning models for public use which is maintained and supported by a set of agencies (i.e., “Sponsor”).
 As illustrated below, the “code base,” housed in this publicly accessible repository, includes a common set of component “modules” that are assembled in various ways along with a “user interface” and the “services” that allow them to communicate.
 Together these modules make up functioning “models” (i.e., RPAT, RSPM) that can be applied with local data to support analysis in various communities.